Raamanita/Raamanita/README.md

 - ☕ Hi, I'm Raamanita!!
 - 📚
-- 👩🏻‍💻 I'm a systems analysis and development student.
+- 👩🏻‍💻 I'm a computer networking student and Iaim at the area of Cibersecurity.

 <!---